London enters final straight for 2012 Games

 Deighton said a special terminal would be in place to process departing athletes on August 13, the day after the closing ceremony.

-The Organizing committee announced the aerobatic display team the Red Arrows would perform a flypast over Britain to mark the opening ceremony on July 27.
+The organising committee announced the aerobatic display team the Red Arrows would perform a flypast over Britain to mark the opening ceremony on July 27.

 It also said 22 sites throughout Britain would show live sporting action on giant television screens from the Games to up to half a million a people a day.